cloudmesh/cloudmesh-mpi/doc/chapters/report-mpi.md

 * These benchmark times were generated using a Ryzen 5 3600 CPU with 16 GB RAM on a Windows 10 computer.

-This program will output an image and pdf called mandelbrot:
+This program will save an image and pdf called mandelbrot:

 ![mandelbrot](https://github.com/cloudmesh/cloudmesh-mpi/raw/main/doc/chapters/images/mandelbrot.png){ width=40% }